Sun Temple, Modhera: Gudhamandapa and Garbhagriha

-The gudhamandapa measures approximately 51 feet 9 inches by 25 feet 8 inches and is nearly equally divided between the gudhamandapa (the closed hall) and the garbhagrha (the sanctum or shrine proper).
+The gudhamandapa measures approximately 51 feet 9 inches by 25 feet 8 inches and is nearly equally divided between the gudhamandapa (the closed hall) and the garbhagriha (the sanctum or shrine proper).
 Both sections are rectangular in plan, featuring a single projection on each of the shorter sides and two projections on each of the longer sides.
 The projections on the shorter sides form the entrance and the rear of the shrine.

 Each of the three projections on the outer walls of the gudhamanḍapa originally contained a window, while the eastern projection featured the main doorway.
 These windows were fitted with intricately carved perforated stone screens, known as jalis; the northern window survives in a ruined condition, and the southern one is missing.
 A pradaksinapatha (circumambulatory passage) is formed between the walls of the garbhagrha and the outer walls of the gudhamandapa.
 The roof of this passage is supported by stone slabs carved with rosette motifs.
 The original shikhara (superstructure) above the sanctum no longer exists.